ponderworthy/MultiJACK/README.md

 ### Script SOFT-IP

 SOFT-IP needs to be started after all soft JACK servers are running.
-It starts zita-j2n, which connects to each soft server, and then looks for zita-n2j over multicast and connects to it, completing the connections between each soft server and the hard server.
+It starts zita-j2n, which connects to a soft server, and then looks for zita-n2j on its appropriately numbered port and connects to it, completing the connections between each soft server and the hard server.

     #/bin/bash
     echo ""